 A preventive maintenance strategy consists in putting in place different actions whose aim is to reduce the risks of equipment malfunctioning before it happens.
 Research and technology organization TWI defines it as the “regular and routine maintenance of equipment and assets in order to keep them running and prevent any costly unplanned downtime from unexpected equipment failure.”

 - regulatory provisions, which require periodical checks on certain assets,

-- manufacturer recommendations, which must be observed so that the warranty or quality assurance are applied if necessary,
+- manufacturer recommendations, which must be observed so that the warranty or quality assurance is applied if necessary,

 - observation of assets’ operation and user feedback.

-The two main objectives of preventive maintenance are to extend the life cycle of assets and optimise productivity by avoiding unexpected stoppages in production or use.
+The two main objectives of preventive maintenance are to extend the life cycle of assets and optimize productivity by avoiding unexpected stoppages in production or use.
 It also: